How can I participate in the Reconcilaition process?

 Once you have submitted your registration form, you will be contacted with further information about your course including course materials, instructor's contact information, and classroom location.

-You can pay one of two ways for your non-credit course:
+You can pay one of the following ways for your non-credit course:

 Alternatively, cheque or money order payments can be mailed to the Renison Reception Office, 240 Westmount Road North, Waterloo, ON N2L 3G4.